 The owner or operator may demonstrate that a source other than the CCR unit caused the statistically significant increase over background levels for a constituent or that the statistically significant increase resulted from error in sampling, analysis, statistical evaluation, or natural variation in groundwater quality.
 The owner or operator must complete the written demonstration within 90 days of detecting a statistically significant increase over background levels to include obtaining a certification from a qualified professional engineer or approval from the Participating State Director or approval from EPA where EPA is the permitting authority verifying the accuracy of the information in the report.
 If a successful demonstration is completed within the 90-day period, the owner or operator of the CCR unit may continue with a detection monitoring program under this section.
-If a successful demonstration is not completed within the 90-day period, the owner or operator of the CCR unit must initiate an assessment monitoring program as required under § 257.95.
-The owner or operator must also include the demonstration in the annual groundwater monitoring and corrective action report required by § 257.90(e), in addition to the certification by a qualified professional engineer or approval from the Participating State Director or approval from EPA where EPA is the permitting authority.
+If a successful demonstration is not completed within the 90-day period, the owner or operator or unit must initiate an assessment monitoring program as required under § 257.95.
+The owner or operator must also include the demonstration in the annual groundwater monitoring and corrective action report required by § 257.90(e), in addition to the certification by a qualified professional engineer or approval from EPA where EPA is the permitting state Director or approval from EPA where EPA is the permitting authority.

-A successful detection monitoring ASD was completed and certified in December 2022 for the February 2022 sampling event SSI for boron at MW-6 and is included in this report as Attachment 1.
-The Ash Pond System remained in assessment monitoring in 2022.
+An ASD was completed and certified in October 2024 for the February 2024 sampling event SSI for boron at MW-6 and is included in this report as Attachment 1.
+The Ash Pond System remained in assessment monitoring in 2024.